adjitta/stylesage_api/README.md

 ```
 http://127.0.0.1:8000/admin/
 ```
-### Create new user to access the API
+## Create new user to access the API

 This API have a  endpoints that only authenticated users can use the API services, for this reasons is necessary to access the django admin select in the users section ‘Add’ and create a new user and password. these will be your credentials to access the API
 ![Alt text](/home/adja/stylesage_api/screenshots/image.png "Django admistration")
 ![Alt text](/home/adja/stylesage_api/screenshots/image2.png "Django admistration")

-### Structure
+## Structure
-In a API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
+In  API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.

 In our case, we have many resource, `songs,albums and artists`.